pragasit/pragasit/README.md

 Backend Developer, Fontend Developer
 ------------------------------------

 I am currently looking for a job as a Backend Developer and Frontend Developer.
 I have skills in Python (Django), Golang, JavaScript, HTML, and CSS.
-I am now studying to further develop my skills in Nodejs.
+I am now studying to further develop my skills in Golang.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [pragasit116@gmail.com](mailto:pragasit116@gmail.com)